eic/epic-analysis/doc/adage.md

 HD->ExecuteOps();
 ```

 Technical details: the `ConditionalControl(bool B)` function will remove all outputs of the control node if `B` is false, otherwise it will do nothing if `B` is true.
-If these outputs are removed, the DAG traversal is forced to backtrack, and the outbound lambda is immediately executed after the inbound lambda.
+If these outputs are removed, the DAG traversal is forced to backtrack, traversal into the subloop is prevented, and the outbound lambda is immediately executed after the inbound lambda.
 Calling `EndConditionalControl()` in the outbound lambda will revert any disconnections that occurred in the inbound lambda, restoring the fully-connected structure of the DAG.

 ## Adage Syntax